 Welcome back Eagles!
 My name is Carie Lowdermilk, and I will serve as your assistant principal this year.
-This is my third year with the Ebinport family.
-This summer I had many exciting times traveling to the beach and Bryson City, North Carolina, but those pale to the adventures and excitement this year will hold!
+This is my seventh year with the Ebinport family.
+This summer I had many exciting times traveling and being with family, but those pale to the adventures and excitement this year will hold!